t-fbd/cdg_api/README.md

 ## Features

-- **Modular Design**: Organized into distinct modules to separate concerns, enhancing maintainability and scalability.
+- **Modular Design**: Organized into distinct modules for maintainability and scalability.
-  - **`endpoints`**: Enums and functions representing the available API endpoints.
+  - **`endpoints`**: Enums and functions representing available API endpoints, including `Endpoints::Manual` for custom endpoints.
   - **`url_builders`**: Utility functions for constructing API URLs with query parameters.
   - **`param_models`**: Models and enums for different query parameters.
   - **`response_models`**: Data structures for API responses, including specific models and the versatile `GenericResponse`.